Originally posted on March 23, 2016

 I tricked myself that I had to be a certain way to appeal to guys.
 I thought if I came across like I already knew how to be the perfect housewife I’d have a line of guys wanting to date and marry me.
 Clearly I was wrong because that was never the case.
 Instead, I chased after male attention and found myself exhausted from the constant pretending and paralyzed to make any decision regarding my future.
 I don’t recommend this.

 When I came to that realization it felt like a large exhale, and I never knew I was holding my breath.
 I had trapped myself in my own thinking and beliefs that my life didn’t matter before I was married.
 Marriage was supposed to be the key that unlocks the rest of your life, right?
-The rest of us single people are just walking in a purgatory of sorts, waiting to be snatched up the opposite gender.
+The rest of us single people are just walking in a purgatory of sorts, waiting to be snatched up by the opposite gender.
 Right?

 In high school I dated a guy, and after two years we were sure we would get married.
 But something changed in me when I moved to college and I realized I wanted more out of a life, and a partner who wanted the same.
 So I broke up with him, hoping to find someone new soon.
 It was a brilliant plan until I graduated college… still single.